brown-ivl/brown-ivl.github.io/index.md

   </div>
   <div class="intro-text col-sm">
     <p>
-      The Interactive 3D Vision & Learning Lab (IVL) led by <a href="https://cs.brown.edu/people/ssrinath/">Srinath Sridhar</a>, part of <a href="https://visual.cs.brown.edu/">Brown Visual Computing</a>, works on 3D computer vision and machine learning problems to better understand how humans interact with the world.
-Our research spans 3D spatiotemporal visual understanding of objects, humans in motion, and human-object interactions.
-Please see the <a href="research.html"> publications tab</a> for details on our research.
+      The Interactive 3D Vision & Learning Lab (IVL) led by <a href="https://cs.brown.edu/people/ssrinath/">Srinath Sridhar</a>, part of <a href="https://visual.cs.brown.edu/">Brown Visual Computing</a>, works on 3D computer vision and artificial intelligence.
+We build foundational methods for 3D spatiotemporal (4D) visual understanding of the world including objects in it, humans in motion, and human-object interactions.
+Our research has broad applications including robotics, mixed reality, and human-computer interaction.
+Please see the <a href="research.html"> publications tab</a> for details.
     </p>
   </div>